MarsicoFL/fbnet/README.md

 It relies on a Bayesian Networks framework and it is particularly well suited to efficiently perform large-size queries against databases of missing individuals.
 It could interact with the main functionallities of other packages for pedigree analysis.
-In particular, fbnet can interpret the pedigree formats from 'Familias' software.
-In addition 'pedtools', a software for creating and manipulating pedigrees and markers, is supported. fbnet allows computing LRs and obtaining genotype probability distributions for a query individual, based on the pedigree data.
+In particular, fbnet can interpret the pedigree formats from 'Familias' software (1).
+In addition 'pedtools', a software for creating and manipulating pedigrees and markers, is supported (2). fbnet allows computing LRs and obtaining genotype probability distributions for a query individual, based on the pedigree data.

 fbnet and GENis projects are supported by Fundación Sadosky https://www.fundacionsadosky.org.ar/ and Ministerio de Ciencia, Tecnología e Innovación of Argentina https://www.argentina.gob.ar/ciencia

+1- Vigeland, M. D. (2021).
+Pedigree analysis in R. Academic Press.
+2- Egeland, T., Kling, D., & Mostad, P. (2015).
+Relationship inference with familias and R: statistical methods in forensic genetics.
+Academic Press.